jackmaden/philosophybreak/src/pages/articles/enrich-your-personal-philosophy-with-these-major-philosophies-for-life/index.md

 Indeed, while the ancient Greeks broadly saw the goal of life as eudaimonia, excellence, and happiness, Buddhists think the purpose of life is _enlightenment:_ seeing the world as it really is, and thus freeing ourselves from suffering.

-The Buddha packages his core teachings in his ‘Four Noble Truths’, which can be summarized as follows:
+The Buddha packages his core teachings in his [Four Noble Truths](/articles/the-buddha-four-noble-truths-the-cure-for-suffering/), which can be summarized as follows:

 1. There is _dukkha_ (suffering)
 2. Suffering has a cause